Minister Hutchings highlights budget investments to make life more affordable

 Through Budget 2023, a responsible fiscal plan that will see Canada maintain the lowest deficit and the lowest net debt-to-GDP ratio in the G7, the government will continue to build a Canada that is more secure, more sustainable, and more affordable for everyone from coast to coast to coast.

 "Budget 2023 is our plan to make life more affordable, strengthen public health care, and build a stronger, more sustainable and more secure Canadian economy—for everyone.
-These new affordability measures, including the Grocery Rebate, will help ensure that no Canadian, whether they live in Regina, in Hamilton, here in La Ronge, or in my home community in rural Newfoundland and Labrador, has to choose between buying groceries or paying their bills.
+These new affordability measures, including the Grocery Rebate, will help ensure that no Canadian, whether they're here in Whitehorse, in Medicine Hat, Alberta, or in my home community in rural Newfoundland and Labrador, has to choose between buying groceries or paying their bills.
 I understand that this is a challenging time for so many folks, and I'm proud that Budget 2023 has taken measures that will directly help Canadians."

 – The Honourable Gudie Hutchings, Minister of Rural Economic Development